biffcrash1/solar_tracker/README.md

   - With arguments: `set <param> <value>` to change a parameter
   - Shows parameter names and short names
   - Displays current values and units
-  - Parameters can be referenced by full name or short name
+  - Parameters can be referenced by short name only
-  - Example: `set balance_tol 10` or `set bth 30000`
+  - Example: `set tol 10` or `set bth 30000`

 - **factory_reset**: Reset all parameters to default values
   - Restores all parameters to their original configuration